 Provide the athlete with his physician prescribed medication to relieve symptoms.

-Use Pulse Oximeter to determine oxygen saturation levels.
+Use Pulse Oximeter (if available) to determine oxygen saturation levels.

 A moist heat pack can be placed on the athlete’s chest to assist with respiratory muscle relaxation.

 Use verbal coaching of breathing and relaxation techniques to improve oxygen availability and to decrease anxiety.
 (Use paper bag, “breath in through the nose: out through pursed lips, etc.)